7 Best Beaches in Sintra, Portugal

 If you prefer swimming in a pool over floating in the sea, you can visit the Arribas Sintra Hotel.

 Plus, it’s a fantastic location to stay the night!
 Don’t forget to discover the beautiful coastal town of Azenhas do Mar!
-It’s only 10 minutes by car, and the viewpoint is incredible!
+It’s only 10 minutes by car, and the view is incredible.

 Contributed by Marga of Discover Portugal